rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

   </div>
 {{< /highlight >}}

-However, you might come to the point to choose a utility library that gives you more elaborated functionalities.
+However, you might come to a point where you have to choose a utility library that gives you more elaborate functionalities.
 You might even want to be more flexible when chaining these utility functions or even compose them dynamically into each other.
 That's the point in time where you would introduce a utility library.
 My personal recommendations are two libraries.

 The first recommendation is {{% a_blank "Lodash" "https://lodash.com/" %}}.
 It is the most widespread utility library in JavaScript.
 I guess there are people who know more about Lodash than about the native JavaScript functionalities, because people often learn libraries before learning a programming language, but also because JavaScript introduced new functionalities in its recent versions.
 Nevertheless, Lodash comes with a powerful set of functions to access, manipulate and compose.